Update: Lawsuit Alleges Chemicals in Motions Hair Relaxer Caused Uterine Fibroids

-- Formaldehyde - Colorless, strong-smelling chemical that is a highly toxic systemic poison which is absorbed by inhalation.
+- Formaldehyde - Colorless, strong-smelling chemical that is a highly toxic systemic poison that is absorbed by inhalation.

-- Metals - Heavy metals such as lead, mercury, cadmium, arsenic, nickel, and aluminium are exceptionally toxic and are prohibited in cosmetics to be included deliberately as ingredients.
+- Metals - Heavy metals such as lead, mercury, cadmium, arsenic, nickel, and aluminum are exceptionally toxic and are prohibited in cosmetics to be included deliberately as ingredients.